Open 24/7 | Call Today

 If you are unsure whether you were the victim of medical malpractice because of a surgical error, meeting with a Chicago medical malpractice attorney can help.
 An attorney can provide information about filing a medical malpractice claim, additional steps you should take, and information about your legal rights.

-Contact the Costa Ivone Injury Lawyers by calling (708) 400-0000 to schedule a confidential, free consultation with an experienced Chicago medical malpractice attorney for surgical errors.
+Contact the Costa Ivone Injury Lawyers by calling (708) 400-0000.
+Schedule a confidential, complimentary consultation with an experienced Chicago medical malpractice attorney specializing in surgical errors.